marcopennekamp/lore/specification/shapes.md

 ```
 struct Position
   mut x: Real, mut y: Real, mut z: Real
-end

 type +Position = %{ position: Position }

-act move(entity: +Position, distance: Real, direction: Vector3) do
+proc move(entity: +Position, distance: Real, direction: Vector3) do
-  // calculate new x, y and z coordinates...
+  -- calculate new x, y, and z coordinates...
   entity.position.x = x
   entity.position.y = y
   entity.position.z = z
-end

 struct Shape
   width: Real, height: Real, depth: Real
   model: Model
-end

 type +Shape = %{ shape: Shape }

-act render(entity: +Position & +Shape) do
+proc render(entity: +Position & +Shape) do
-  // use entity.position and entity.shape to render the entity...
+  -- use entity.position and entity.shape to render the entity...
-end

-// The `extends` is not strictly necessary, but provides additional compile-time safety should either
+-- The `extends` is not strictly necessary, but provides additional compile-time safety should either `+Position`,
-// +Position/+Shape or the corresponding properties change unexpectedly.
+-- `+Shape`, or the corresponding properties change unexpectedly.
 struct Hero extends +Position, +Shape
-  position: Position  // Note that position does not need to be open since structs like Position can't have subtypes.
+  position: Position  -- Note that position does not need to be open since structs like Position can't have subtypes.
   shape: Shape
-end
 ```

 The benefit of this approach: any struct or shape that contains a property `position: Position` and `shape: Shape` can be used as an entity for the  `move` and `render` functions.
 We can conceive any number of additional entities that can just as much use these already existing functions.
 This enables **generic programming over partial structures**, i.e. entities and components.